Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

-We continue by discussing some instructive applications.
-First, the use of uncertainty arguments to study entanglement is well known \cite{Hofmann2003}.
+{\bf Applications---} We continue by discussing some instructive applications in entanglement and steering detection.
+Firstly, the use of uncertainty arguments to study entanglement is well known \cite{Hofmann2003}.
 However, their arguments are based on a unknown global minimum.
-Since in this section we will discuss a mathematical formulation of entanglement detection, it will be important to review it in detail.
+With our results, the analytic expression for qubit systems can be derived.
+In the following, we begin with reviewing the entanglement detection via uncertainty relations in detail.

-Consider incompatible observables $S_{\vec{n}_i}$, if there is no simultaneous eigenstate of all $S_{\vec{n}_i}$, there must be a nontrivial lower limit $\mathcal{U}$ for the sum of the uncertainties,
+Consider incompatible observables $S_{\vec{n}_i}$, if there is no simultaneous eigenstate of all $S_{\vec{n}_i}$, there must be a nontrivial lower limit $\mathcal{B}$ for the sum of the uncertainties,

-while the bound $\mathcal{U}$ is defined as the absolute minimum of the uncertainty sum for any quantum state.
+while the bound $\mathcal{B}$ is defined as the absolute minimum of the uncertainty sum for any quantum state.
 It therefore represents a universally valid limitation of the measurement statistics of quantum systems.

 In general, a bipartite quantum systems between Alice and Bob can be characterized by the assemblages of incompatible observables, $\{S_{\vec{n}_i}\}_{i}$ and $\{S_{\vec{n}_i}\}_{j}$, with the sum uncertainty relations formulated by